MichaelWU0726/TRTx/YOLOv5/README.md

 ## How to Run, yolov5s as example

-1. generate .wts from pytorch with .pt, or download .wts from model zoo.(.wts has been provided in this repo so you can skip this step if you use yolov5s)
+1. generate .wts from pytorch with .pt, or download .wts from model zoo.(.wts of v5s has been provided in this repo so you can skip this step if you use `yolov5s`)

    ```shell
    git clone -b v5.0 https://github.com/ultralytics/yolov5.git